Humanist Celebrant Services

 Historically, ceremony has been the domain of inherited religious and cultural traditions.
 However, in light of what we know today (across scientific fields such as anthropology, sociology, psychology, biology, and the arts and sciences more broadly) we know it’s possible–even necessary–to re-examine, adapt, or completely re-invent the traditions passed down to us.

 The function of a Humanist Celebrant is to assist in that process.
 To help you define, celebrate, and share your authentic self in a way that affirms and strengthens the bonds of friendship, family, and community.
-All without the need to conform to or appease supernatural forces, cultural traditions, or religious teachings.

 Where am I located?